-So you have booked a commercial photographer and have a great range of images but apart from your website and LinkedIn, there are lots of other uses for corporate photography and videos that represent you and your brand.
+So you have booked a corporate photographer and have a great range of images.
+However there are lots more places for you to use your images apart from your website and LinkedIn.
+There are lots of other uses for corporate photography and videos that represent you and your brand.
 We see so many great uses of our commercial photography that we have compiled an ever-growing list of ingenious uses.

 On a truck / van / car